JamaliLab/SAM-EM/README.md

 `pip install -r requirements.txt`

--Next add the Jupyter notebook in this repository and your data folder to segment videos and analyze spatiotemporal trajectories
+-Next, add the Jupyter Notebook in this repository and your data folder to segment videos and analyze spatiotemporal trajectories

-You can now load the jupter notebook in the command prompt and start to use it.
+-You can now load the Jupyter notebook in the command prompt and start to use it.

 Here is an example of how the masklets of the tracked particles look like in the ![output](exampleanimation.gif)